Ronald E. Nehring

-Ronald E. Nehring (October 4, 1947 – May 24, 2019) was a justice of the Utah Supreme Court.
-He was appointed to the court in 2003 by Utah Governor Michael Leavitt, and he retired in 2015.
+Ronald E. Nehring (October 4, 1947 – May 24, 2019) was an American judge and attorney who was a justice of the Utah Supreme Court from 2003 until his retirement in 2015.

 Early life and education

 Nehring was born on October 4, 1947, in Fond du Lac, Wisconsin, to parents Elden and Lillian, and raised in Kalamazoo, Michigan.

 A talented athlete, Nehring competed in track and field at Cornell University where he received All-American honors.
 In 1972, Nehring just missed qualifying for the United States Olympic team in the 4x800 meter relay.

 Nehring graduated from Cornell University with a B.A. in History and was a member of the Quill and Dagger society.
 He received a law degree from the University of Utah's S.J.
 Quinney College of Law.
 While attending law school, he wrote for the Journal of Contemporary Law.

 Personal life

 In 1974, Nehring married Kristina Hindert.
 While Nehring attended law school, Kristina attended medical school at the University of Utah.
 The Nehrings have three children.

 Nehring won a ride and tie national championship—an event where two people and one horse form a team and race over rugged mountain courses of 50 or 100 miles.

 Nehring died from complication due to cancer on May 24, 2019.